 Almost all good developers have serious quality bias in their work.
 They hate technical debt and the entire banking system with its interest rates, murky schemes, and creepy management.
 Good developers are quite persuaded that they will never get a chance to pay back their code debt because they feel driven into debt bondage with absolutely essential new features and demands to stay ahead of the market.

 Therefore, a developer uses all the available time to implement features, trying to do everything as well as possible.
 Development work without a clear deadline requires some incredible professionalism and a sense of balance that only brilliant engineers have (and those are rare).
-So sensible use of deadlines in the project plan introduces clear quality constraints, forcing good developers to resort to technical debt.
+So sensible use of deadlines in the product plan introduces clear quality constraints, forcing good developers to resort to technical debt.

 Unfortunately, quite often, deadlines are set in such a way that technical debt overflows everything and obfuscates every important task there is.